 - 1. Audit Committee Charter See Appendix "C" attached hereto. - 2.
-Composition of Audit Committee - For 2020, the Audit Committee was composed of Terry Lyons (Chair), Roman Doroniuk (now deceased), Fred Olson and Dave Schoch, each of whom is independent and, based on such individual's education and experience, is financially literate. (i) Mr. Lyons is a Civil Engineer (UBC) with an MBA from the University of Western Ontario and has over 40 years of experience in the development, financing and management of natural resource, manufacturing, real estate and merchant banking companies.
-He successfully completed the Directors Education Program from the Institute of Corporate Directors which is provided by the Rotman School of Management at the University of Toronto. (ii) Mr. Doroniuk was a Chartered Professional Accountant with over 30 years of business experience and was a recognized expert in restructurings and financial advisory work.
-Mr. Doroniuk passed away in November, 2020. (iii) Mr. Olson is an experienced automotive executive at the most senior levels, with indepth understanding of the automotive industry and the economics related to it at the company and plant level.
+Composition of Audit Committee - For 2021, the Audit Committee was composed of Terry Lyons (Chair), Fred Olson and Dave Schoch, each of whom is independent and, based on such individual's education and experience, is financially literate. (i) Mr. Lyons is a Civil Engineer (UBC) with an MBA from the University of Western Ontario and has over 40 years of experience in the development, financing and management of natural resource, manufacturing, real estate and merchant banking companies.
+He successfully completed the Directors Education Program from the Institute of Corporate Directors which is provided by the Rotman School of Management at the University of Toronto. (ii) Mr. Olson is an experienced automotive executive at the most senior levels, with in-depth understanding of the automotive industry and the economics related to it at the company and plant level.
 As a past president of a Tier One automotive parts supplier, he was responsible for the financial performance of his company and worked continuously with financial results and reporting.
-He successfully completed the Directors Education Program from the Institute of Corporate Directors which is provided by the Rotman School of Management at the University of Toronto in 2011. (iv) Mr. Schoch is a recognized leader in the automotive industry.
+He successfully completed the Directors Education Program from the Institute of Corporate Directors which is provided by the Rotman School of Management at the University of Toronto in 2011. (iii) Mr. Schoch is a recognized leader in the automotive industry.
 Over his 40-year career, Mr. Schoch served in global business and finance leadership positions at Ford Motor Company in Asia Pacific, Europe, Africa, Central/South America and North America.
 Recently, he served as Group Vice President and President, Asia Pacific, and Chairman and Chief Executive Officer, Ford China.
 He retired in late 2017.
 He has extensive board experience serving with many Ford subsidiaries and joint ventures.
 Mr. Schoch was the Chief Financial Officer of Ford in the Americas from 2009-2011.
 He served as Executive Director for Ford's operations in Canada, Mexico and South America, and was Chief Financial Officer and VP Finance and Strategic Planning for Ford Europe. - 3.
 Reliance on Certain Exemptions None. - 4.
 Pre-approval Policy The Company has implemented a policy whereby services provided by the external auditor will require specific pre-approval by the Audit Committee or its delegate. - External Auditor Service Fees KPMG LLP provides professional services for audits relating to statutory and regulatory requirements.
 The Company retains a broad range of professional advisors from time to time for professional services, and has used and may use KPMG LLP for limited tax services such as tax compliance, planning and tax advice.